rfgamaral/eslint-config-typescript-unified/README.md

 ## Installation

 This package provides multiple [ESLint Shareable Configurations](https://eslint.org/docs/developer-guide/shareable-configs) for your convenience.
 To make use of any of them, you must first install [`eslint`](https://github.com/eslint/eslint), [`prettier`](https://github.com/prettier/prettier) and [`typescript`](https://github.com/Microsoft/TypeScript) since this package does not do it for you.

-Install `@rfgamaral/eslint-config-typescript-unified` with:
+Then install it with:

 ```sh
 # npm